Modern Security for Modern Threats

 SPF provides another way to validate the senders right to send on behalf of the domain.

-- SafeLinks helps protect your users from opening and sharing malicious links in email messages and Office apps
+SafeLinks: Protect your users from opening and sharing malicious links in email messages and Office apps

-Advanced SPAM and Malware Filters
+Advanced Anti-Spam and Anti-Malware Filters

 Exchange Online Spam and Malware Filters are the frontline of your email defence cleaning and filtering the inbound emails as then arrive.